ERnsTL/flowd/doc/adr/adr-002-runtime_architecture_scheduler_vs_thread-per-node.md

 * ADR-0003: Message Model
 * ADR-0004: Backpressure & Budgeting
 * ADR-0005: Hot Reload & Graph Lifecycle

+### Normative Language

+The key words "MUST", "MUST NOT", "SHOULD", "SHOULD NOT", and "MAY" are to be interpreted as described in RFC 2119 / RFC 8174.

 ### Mandatory Integration with ADR-0017 (IO Model)